-The GOsC is committed to ensuring that processes for dealing with concerns about osteopaths are just and fair.
+The GOsC is committed to ensuring that processes for dealing with concerns about osteopaths are just, fair and free from discrimination.
 All those involved in our processes are required to be aware of and observe equality and human rights legislation.
-Decision-making by the Committee should be consistent and impartial, and comply with the aims of the public sector equality duty.
+GOsC is listed as a public authority in the Equality Act 2010 in respect of our public function.
+Decision-making by the IC should be consistent and impartial and comply with the aims of the Public Sector Equality Duty.